Key Takeaways

 For instance, frontal lobe injuries typically produce more severe disorganization in speech production and thought sequencing.
 Unlike psychiatric causes, thought disorganization from brain injuries may show less fluctuation over time and might be accompanied by other neurological symptoms like memory problems, motor difficulties, or sensory changes.

-Treatment Options for Disorganized Thoughts
+What Are the Treatment Options for Disorganized Thinking?

 Medication Approaches